 Christchurch and Dunedin

-Property values in Dunedin City have increased 0.5% over the past three months, 2.0% year on year and values there are 1.3% higher than the previous peak of 2007.
+Property values in Dunedin City have increased by 0.3% over the past three months and by 2.2% year on year and values there are now 1.6% above the previous peak of 2007.

 Dunedin Central and North values are up 0.5% over the past three months and 2.2% year on year.
 Dunedin South has also increased 1.0% in the past three months and 2.3% year on year.
 Values in the Dunedin Peninsula and Coastal areas are also up 0.6 % over the past three months and 2.3% year on year.

 QV Registered Valuer Duncan Jack said, “The market conditions of recent months prevail in Dunedin with slowly increasing values and overall listing numbers at low to moderate levels across the city.”